Egyptian cuisine: Greco-Roman Egypt

 Food in Greco-Roman Egypt reflected both local traditions and foreign influences, particularly from the Greeks and Romans.
 The staple diet for most people consisted of grains, pulses, oil, and beer.
 Vegetables such as lentils, chickpeas, onions, cucumbers, and turnips were widely consumed, while fruits, especially dates, were an important source of vitamins.
-Olive oil, introduced by the Greeks, gradually replaced radish oil, although it remained more expensive.
+Olive oil, a product of the eastern Mediterranean region, was already known and used in ancient Egypt prior to Greek rule and became more widely used during the Greek period, gradually replacing radish oil, although it remained more expensive.
 Beer, traditionally made from fermented bread, was the dominant drink in earlier periods, but wine became increasingly popular, especially under Roman rule, with vineyards thriving in regions like Alexandria and Fayoum.

-The introduction of wheat by the Greeks gradually shifted Egypt's grain consumption from the traditional emmer and spelt to hard wheat, which became more widely cultivated due to its role in tax payments under Ptolemaic rule.
+The cultivation of wheat in Egypt long predated Greek rule, with traditional emmer and spelt forming the basis of grain consumption.
+During the Ptolemaic period, the use of hard wheat increased and became more widely cultivated due to its role in tax payments and administrative systems.
 Meat, particularly pork, was commonly consumed by those who could afford it, with evidence showing its use in both religious and everyday contexts.
 Poultry such as ducks, hens, and doves were also consumed, and large dovecotes were built for breeding.
 Seafood, including fish and oysters from the Mediterranean, was available but primarily consumed by wealthier individuals.
 Written records from the period also describe the use of a variety of herbs and spices such as coriander, thyme, anise, fennel, and pepper, indicating a sophisticated approach to seasoning.

 Social gatherings played an important role in food culture, particularly in the form of symposia, where men gathered to eat, drink, and engage in discussions.
 Banquet halls, often linked to temples, served as venues for communal meals, celebrations, and even wedding feasts.
 High-quality food was distinguished from lower-quality offerings, with premium meat and wine being more desirable.
 Wine, initially a luxury, became widely available and was commonly mixed with water, following Greek and Roman customs.
 Food consumption varied significantly across social classes, with the wealthy enjoying imported goods, elaborate dishes, and fine wines, while the lower classes relied on staple grains, pulses, and locally available produce.